awsautomation/dev-picluster/README.md

 * web_port - Port that the web console listens on.

-* automatic_heartbeat - Have the server do a heartbeat check on the services in the hb section of config.json every 5 minutes by default.
-Valid valued are enabled or disabled.
+* automatic_heartbeat - Have the server do a heartbeat check on the services in the hb section of config.json.
+Valid values are: enabled or disabled.

 * heartbeat_interval - How often to do the heartbeat check.
 Requires automatic_heartbeat to be enabled.